xuanyu233/CS543-F18-HW-Reflection/CS543_HW1_Reflection.md

 So something really only need initialize once, and dont need reload, or re initial every time, call back functions runs in a loop.
 If you re initshader or re initialize buffer, you may allocate a lot of memory in the graphics card, which is prone to error and crash.

+The program structure is simple.
+First Initial, then register callback function, then go into mainLoop.

 Each call back should only do what its supposed to do.
-Say, if keyboard() is keyboard function, it should only receive keyboard, and change some global flag.
+Say, if keyboard() is keyboard callback function, it should only receive keyboard, and change some global flag.
 Trying to load data, or draw when hitting keyboard is not necessary and easy to crash.
 You can use `glutPostRedisplay()` to force the render loop to go into display call back.

 So, I will try to keep my display cal back function as clean as possible.
 Only glDrawArrays and some necessary update to glViewport, and update projection matrix.